neurobazaar/pa1-Mohammed-Adnan2000/README.md

 Java JDK 21
 Maven 3.8.0

-Implementing the solution in Java will require Java 1.7.x and Maven 3.6.x installed on the systems.
 On Ubuntu 22.04 we can install Java and Maven using the following commands:

 ```
 sudo apt install openjdk-17-jdk maven